vaginal breech birth vs. cesarean - what are the risks?

 Let’s compare that to your baby’s risk after a cesarean.
 Babies born via cesarean are more likely to develop childhood asthma as well as autoimmune and allergic diseases.
 They will also most likely have reduced biodiversity in their gut microbiome and may be at greater risk of childhood obesity.

-RISK TO BIRTHING PARENT
+RISK TO BIRTHING PERSON

 While there is some risk of morbidity in the birthing parent following vaginal breech birth, there are more risks to the birthing parent who undergoes cesarean surgery.
 Short term risks include increased risk of hemorrhage, hysterectomy, and difficulty nursing.
 Long term risks encompass not only the pregnant parent, but future babies.
 Your chance of a repeat cesarean increases, as does risk of placenta previa or accreta, uterine rupture, and stillbirth.